hbrok/Jaipur-Score-Tracker/README.md

 - [towel](https://thenounproject.com/term/towel/810780/) by Geovani Almeida from the Noun Project
 - [sack](https://thenounproject.com/search/?q=spice&i=1007552) by Juraj Sedlák from the Noun Project
 - [Camel](https://thenounproject.com/term/camel/1985651/) by supalerk laipawat from the Noun Project
+- [Trophy](https://thenounproject.com/icon/825992/) by Oksana Latysheva, UA from the Noun Project
+- [restart](https://thenounproject.com/icon/1921248/) by Rose Alice Design from the Noun Project
+- [Pencil](https://thenounproject.com/icon/10872/) by Thomas Le Bas, NZ from the Noun Project